rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 ---
 Layout for next session:
-1. Go over backstories make sure everyone is comfortable with their character.
-2. Cover goals rules and make sure everyone understands their goals.
-3. Explain their location refer to [Locations](obsidian://open?vault=Obsidian.Vault&file=Locations)
-4. The party meets at a tavern named The Bleeding Heart, their specified meeting place according to a message received yesterday morning.
-5. Allow adventure towards <span style="color:#ff0000">Aortas Workshop</span> or wherever they choose to wander.
+1. Allow adventure near <span style="color:#ff0000">Aortas Workshop</span> or wherever they choose to wander.
 6. Arrive at opportunity where they hear the town criers say at each crossroads in the city " The Fool Throwing Festival in Damius' Forum"
 7.
 ---